the-vampiire/apollo-error-converter/README.md

 # MapItem

-The MapItem represents a single configuration for mapping an Error.
+The MapItem represents a single configuration for mapping an Error in an ErrorMap.
+You can also set AEC `options.fallback` to a MapItem to customize how unmapped Errors should be converted.

 A MapItem is a customizable rule for how the Error it is mapped to should be handled.
 MapItems are portable across codebasese and can be reused by assigning them to multiple Error identifiers in the [ErrorMap](#ErrorMap).

-MapItems can be created using object literals or extended from a base MapItem using the two additional package exports [extendMapItem](#extendMapItem) and [mapItemBases](#mapItemBases).
+MapItems can be created using object literals or extended from another MapItem using the additional package export [extendMapItem](#extendMapItem).

 A MapItem configuration is made up of 5 options that customize how the Error should be handled: